 - When sharing content, all are required to respect the rights of others.

-- All are prohibited from using IT Resources to post or transmit any content that is deemed contrary to the mission of the University.
+- All are prohibited from using IT Resources to post or transmit any content contrary to the University's mission.

 Hosting is providing network access to a site, or network-accessible location, which includes distribution of content.